hfjoneairy/hfjoneairy/README.md

 i just like sprunki, im finding more fandoms as i speak..

 # BYI
-i have aner issue, please dont anger me with nonsense or emojis.
+i have anger issue, please dont anger me with nonsense or emojis.

-.

 please dont cuddle with me unless permission, due to having CD and TT.

-.

-i am scared to int, please int first.
+i am scared to int, please int first. it makes me feel like im being notice.

+please use tonetags [ ex: /srs /j or /nf ]